Thesavagecoder7784/Thesavagecoder7784/README.md

 # Thesavagecoder7784©
-Writing code no one asked for but everyone might eventually need and maybe even scores free coffee.
+Writing code no one asked for but everyone might eventually need and maybe even gets free coffee.

 I’m currently working on implementing neurosymbolic AI in the real world to solve problems.